hatrannguyet-lgtm/PRT564-Assessment-4-Sydney-Group-8/README.md

 # PRT564-Assessment-4-Sydney-Group-8
 The repository contains the Python script for Assessment 4 PRT564

 **Note:** An error has been observed with the code files.
-If the error persists, refer to the GitHub Link file for the backup link.
+If the error persists, refer to the GitHub Link file for the backup link (Google Drive).

 ## Project Overview